 General Fund Budgetary Highlights: During the fiscal year, the village revised the budget on several occasions.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.

 There were no significant budget amendments.

-Revenues were slightly over the budgeted amounts primarily because restricted fees for recreation were received.
+Revenues were over the budgeted amounts primarily because sales tax revenue was higher than expected.
 The Village was able to comply with its budgetary requirements.

 Capital Asset and Debt Administration